 Ukrainian Easter Eggs

 Part of an ancient Ukrainian tradition, decorating these fragile pieces is a time consuming and delicate process that requires creativity and much patience, and most people who see these beauties don't believe the are real eggs until they are told of the technique to get them there.

-The first step in the making of pysanky eggs is to puncture the shell of an egg in two separate places then carefully and slowly blow the liquid contents of each egg out.
+The first step in the making of pysanky eggs is to puncture the shell of an egg then carefully and slowly blow the liquid contents of each egg out.